- Knowledge Base

 Remediation / Resolution

-Case A: To disable public and private network access to your Microsoft Azure virtual machine (VM) disks, perform the following operations:
+Case A: To disable public and private network access to your Azure virtual machine (VM) disks, perform the following operations:

 Using Azure Console